marziah/bootcampprep/README.md

 Another change
 # PREP repo

-* This is an outline list
+* Hello, and welcome to my repo
 * Which I'm making readable

 1. This is really